-South Africa's trade in oilseeds is mainly directed to the imports of oil and protein meal, however, in the 2012/13 MY, South Africa exported a small amount of 15,000 tons of soybeans, destined mainly for the premium tofu markets of Malaysia.
-Exports of soybeans are expected to drop to zero in the 2014/15 MY, as local production is expected to only match the current local crushing capacity in the next five years.
+South Africa's trade in oilseeds is mainly directed to the imports of oil and protein meal, however, in the 2014/15 MY, South Africa exported a small amount of 2,000 tons of soybeans and 2,000 tons of sunflower seeds, destined mainly for South Africa's neighboring countries.
+Exports of soybeans and sunflower seeds are expected to drop to zero in the 2015/16 MY as total local production will be used locally.